DEFINITION

 Cystic fibrosis is a genetic disorder resulting from an abnormal gene inherited from both parents, a pattern known as autosomal recessive.

 This abnormal gene affects the sweat production, making digestion and breathing challenging due to the thickened mucus.
+This thick mucus can become easily infected.

 Genes are located on chromosomes within our cells, and they act like blueprints for our biological characteristics.
 In this analogy, a cell is a house, a chromosome is a room, and genes are the furniture.